rokas456/Final-Year-Project/README.md

 Its purpose is to better aid pharmaceutical companies or other industries in regards to enhacing their machinery maintanance processes.

+Project is still in development stages but you can to view the structure and design do the following.

 Pull the project using git.

 Import this file to create the database used for the application.